 - 5.4.a.
-This evaluation must include a review of the faculty member's clinical teaching abilities, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, and scholarly activities. ^(Core) - 5.4.b.
-This evaluation must include written, confidential evaluations by the fellows.
-(Core)
+This evaluation must include a review of the faculty member's clinical teaching abilities, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, and scholarly activities.
+(Core) - 5.4.b.
+This evaluation must include written, confidential evaluations by the fellows. - 5.4.c.

-5.4.c.
 Faculty members must receive feedback on their evaluations at least annually.
+(Core) - 5.4.d.
+Results of the faculty educational evaluations should be incorporated into program-wide faculty development plans.
 (Core)